joarreola/ETAMessages/README.md

       GPSsLocation.swift.
     - Call pollRemote() inside the success path of the fetchRemote() closure, right after calling getEtaDistance().

     - Don't refreshMapView() in locationManager() if polling.
+    - Plug in Fetch and Upload Activity Indicators, pass in for uploadLocation() and uploadToIcloud() calls.

 - What is the project supposed to do?